 Ground was broken in late 2006 for Phase III of the campus, the Palm Desert Health Sciences Building.
 Donors for this building included eight of the Valley's municipalities as well as the County of Riverside, The Desert Healthcare District, the R.D. and Joan Dale Hubbard Foundation, The Webb Foundation, Palm Desert National Bank and other community members.
 This facility houses the Helene A. Hixon Information Resource Center, science & nursing labs, and the R.D. and Joan Dale Hubbard Student Health and Psychological Counseling Center.
 Everything changed in the fall of 2013 when the Palm Desert Campus opened its doors to its first freshman class, becoming the Coachella Valley's only four-year public university.

 Sharon Brown-Welty became the campus's fourth dean in 2014 and retired in 2018.

 Jake Zhu became the campus's fifth dean in 2019.

 Vision

-CSUSB Palm Desert Campus will be a model for transforming lives in the Coachella Valley.
+CSUSB aspires be a model for transforming lives.

 Mission